tahsin4466/StartASM/README.md

 - Labels are any word within single quotes *'likeThis'*
 - Comments are any string within double quotes *"Like this"*

+StartASM contains a simple terminal, akin to higher-level languages.
+Methods `input` and `output` work strictly with dynamic data stored in registers, whereas there's a seperate `print` statement to allow easy user prompts and debugging.
+All outputs and inputs are on the same line unless expressly preceded by a `print newline`.

 Check the 'code' folder for examples.
 'ExampleCode' is a file that provides no syntax errors, whereas the other files are test cases for the compiler.
-The 'Long' examples are for benchmarking the compiler and it's efficiency/ Here is a general example of valid StartASM code:
+The 'Long' examples are for benchmarking the compiler and it's efficiency/ Here is a simple StartASM program that calculates how long the user has left till drinking age.

 ```
-comment "StartASM!"

-load m<435> to r2
+comment "Let's set a constant 21 and ask the user for their age"
-move r2 to r1
+create integer 21 to r1
-store r1 to m<0234>
-or r1 with r2
-shift right r2 by r1
-not r1
+print "How long till you're 21?
+Let's find out!"
+print newline
+print "Enter your age: "
+input integer to r2
+print newline
 compare r2 with r1
+jump if equal to 'is21'
-jump if greater to i[0]
+jump if greater to 'past21'
-jump if unconditional to 'overHere!'
+jump if less to 'not21'
-add r1 with r2 to r3
-divide r3 with r2 to r1
-pop to r3
 stop

+comment "Case - if the user is exactly 21"
-label 'overHere!'
+label 'is21'
+print "You're just barely 21!
+Yay!"
 stop

-comment "EndASM! get it? haha"
+comment "Case - if the user is past 21, we'll print their age back to them"
+label 'past21'
+print "Wow, you're "
+output r2
+print " and you're using this calculator?
+Scram!"
+stop

+comment "Case - if the user is yet to be 21, we'll output the number of years left"
+label 'not21'
+sub r1 with r2 to r3
+print " *sigh* you still have "
+output r3
+print " years to go till you're 21."
+stop
 ```
+The above program demonstrates numerous features of StartASM, including I/O, initializing values, arithmetic operations and conditional jumps.

 The compiler will also return syntax and symbol/scope error messages that show the excepted line, token and what the compiler expected if applicable.
 For example, submitting this invalid code:
 ```
 shift right r2 with r1